mesaquen/mesaquen-hc-theme/README.md

 # @mesaquen High Contrast Theme
 This is my personal vscode theme.
-A high contrast theme, since I'm getting old and having issues with seeing things :laughing:.
+A high contrast theme, since I'm getting old and having issues with low contrast UI.

 This theme has a color limitation on purpose.
-I only used 8-bit colors and 2-bit grayscale.
+It only used 8-bit colors and 2-bit grayscale.

 ## The problem
 Since I started having trouble identifying characters on those low contrast themes, I started using high contrast themes (on [MS Teams]).